MBQuant: A Novel Multi-Branch Topology Method for Arbitrary Bit-width Network Quantization: Method

 \subsection{Preliminaries}

-Following the settings of~\cite{lee2021network,hu2022palquant}, we use a uniform quantizer with trainable clipping parameters to implement network quantization.
-Given a full-precison value $\bm{x}$, either representing weights or activations, the quantizer first normalizes $\bm{x}$ to a range $[0, 1]$ with two trainable clipping parameters $l, u$ by the following equation:
+Following the settings of~\cite{hu2022palquant}, we use a uniform quantizer with trainable clipping parameters to implement network quantization.
+Given a full-precison value $\bm{x}$, either representing weights or activations, the quantizer first normalizes $\bm{x}$ to a range $[0, 1]$ by the following equation: